-Nothing brings me joy the same way a mini dessert does – and these mini basque cheesecakes are ADORABLE.
-They are perfect if you want a small (but rich) dessert, and they are one of the easiest ways to make cheesecake.
+Nothing brings me joy the same way a mini dessert does – and these Mini Basque Cheesecakes are so cute.
+They are perfect if you want a small (but rich) dessert, but require little effort.
 You just need one bowl, one whisk, and a super hot oven, and you have a fun, classic dessert in 15 minutes.

-If you are looking for your first foray into cheesecake, a mini basque cheesecake is the way to start.
-You don’t have to worry about cooking them in a water bath, you don’t have to stress about the top cracking, and you are kind of supposed to burn them?
-It’s a beginner’s dessert DREAM.
+If you are looking for your first foray into cheesecake, this mini cheesecake is the way to start.
+You don’t have to worry about cooking them in a water bath and you don’t have to stress about the top cracking (they are supposed to brown on top!)
+It’s a beginner’s dessert dream.
 Plus, the ingredients are simple and the recipe is easy.
 I added a few sauces to *spice* it up, but they are totally optional.
-If you want your cheesecake naked or dressed up, these baby basque cheesecakes are ready for either!
+If you want your cheesecake naked or dressed up, these Mini Basque Cheesecakes are delicious either way!

 Table of contents

-First, let’s talk bout basque cheesecakes.
+First, let’s talk about Basque cheesecakes.
 The Basque cheesecake originated in 1990 by Santiago Rivera of the La Viña restaurant in the Basque Country, Spain, making it a relatively modern cheesecake.
-The first recipe for it came to popularity in the early 2000s, when Nigella Lawson brought it to the internet, bless her.
+The first recipe for it came to popularity in the early 2000s, when Nigella Lawson brought it to the internet– bless her.

-The main draw of a basque cheesecake is the fact that it (usually) has no crust and has a signature deep brown, burnt top and crinkly edges.
-It’s famously delicious and famously easy, so might as well make it mini!
+The main draw of a Basque cheesecake is the fact that it (usually) has no crust and has a signature deep brown, burnt top and crinkly edges.
+It’s famously easy and delicious, and this mini recipe proves it!